sebasjm/hagrid-keyserver/README.md

 Hagrid is a verifying OpenPGP key server.
 When a new key is uploaded a token is sent to each user ID via email.
 This token can be used to verify the user ID.
 Keys can be queried by their verified user IDs (exact match) and their primary keys fingerprint.
-Key can be deleted by clicking a link send to all user IDs.
+Keys can be deleted by clicking a link send to all user IDs.

 Quick Start